Skip navigation

 Treasurer: Blase Lambert, Confederation of Co-operative Housing, United Kingdom

-Blase has been a leading player in the cooperative housing sector for the last 18 years and is currently the Chief Officer of the Confederation of Co-operative Housing (CCH) which is the national trade body for housing cooperatives in England and Wales.
-Blase has been a leading player in the UK cooperative and community-led housing sector for the last twenty-two years.
+Blase is currently the Chief Officer of the Confederation of Co-operative Housing (CCH) which is the national trade body for housing cooperatives in England and Wales.
+As a leading player in the UK cooperative and community-led housing sector for the last twenty-two years Blase is dedicated to promoting cooperative housing globally and to strengthen Co-operative Housing International’s ability to advocate for housing cooperatives.

-Blase became involved in social housing as a Board member of Brent Community Housing, was the Treasurer of the London Housing Federation (NHF London) for 7 years and is currently a Board member of the Cooperative Housing Finance Society.
+As a Board member of Brent Community Housing, Blase served as the Treasurer of the London Housing Federation (NHF London) for 7 years and is currently a Board member of the Cooperative Housing Finance Society, is a founding member of Community Led Homes, and serves as Treasurer of Leicester Vaughan College.
 His areas of expertise are corporate governance, risk management, and financial control.
 He studied at the London School of Economics and holds a BSc (Econ) (Hons) in Monetary Economics.
-Blase was elected Treasurer in November 2017 and has been on the board of CHI since 2016.
-He was re-elected in 2019.

 Datuk Mohamed Ali Bin-Hasan, Angkasa, Malaysia